-With the potential rise in the cost of home heating bills and electricity, many home owners and businesses across the US are looking at new solutions.
-This could include installing more energy efficient technology.
-At Ambient Bamboo Floors we always like to keep an eye out for the latest developments and discover ways to save money with greener options.
+With the potential rise in the cost of home heating bills and electricity, many homeowners and businesses across the US are looking at new solutions.
+This could include installing more energy-efficient technology.
+We always like to keep an eye out for the latest developments and discover ways to save money with greener options.

 If you are currently looking to replace your old boiler or heating system, then maybe you should take a look at some of these options.
 Of course, moving to greener energy can help reduce our collective carbon emissions but it also comes with some state and federal financial incentives that help reduce the overall cost.

 The US has pretty much all it needs to create a thriving biomass industry.
 In recent years we have seen the creation of biomass power plants that provide large amounts of electricity to the grid as well as refineries that are developing and producing biofuels.
 When it comes to home heating, changing to a smaller scale biomass boiler or a wood chip burner can cut costs and reduce your carbon footprint.

 At first sight, the act of burning wood might not seem 100% carbon-friendly but because trees and woodland are being replaced this offsets the amount of CO2 such installations produce.
 This basically makes them carbon neutral.
 Biomass boilers work the same way as your old boiler, the difference is that they burn wood rather than gas.
 They are ultra-efficient and easy to maintain.

 “When used in modern high-efficiency boilers, biomass fuels can lower the cost of heat by 40 to 60 percent when compared to heating oil.”

 Another heating system that homes and businesses are turning to is solar thermal.
 This is different from the solar panels you see for creating electricity in that they absorb the warmth from the sun to provide hot water and internal heating.